 Purpose designed architects’ insurance is required since it is RIBA’s view that reliance on personal assets or those of the business is inadequate for meeting the claims that might potentially arise as a result of professional negligence.

-But there is more to architects’ professional indemnity insurance than simple compliance with the regulations of the profession’s regulatory body.
-Your holding adequate professional liability cover is also something likely to instil confidence and faith in your practice by existing and prospective clients.
+But there is more to architects professional indemnity insurance than simple compliance with the regulations of the profession’s regulatory body.
+Your holding adequate professional liability cover is also something likely to instill confidence and faith in your practice by existing and prospective clients.

 Clients may have well-founded confidence in your ability as an architect.
 But they also know that even the most experienced professional may occasionally make mistakes.
 If that should happen to you, your clients may take comfort in the fact that there is at least sufficient insurance cover to ensure that they are adequately compensated for any loss or damage resulting from your mistakes or failings.

-Policies may vary from one to another, of course, but typical risks and perils covered by this form of architects’ insurance include:
+Policies may vary from one to another, of course, but typical risks covered by this form of architects’ insurance include:

 - Negligence on your part or a breach of your professional duty of care

 - Statements or representation that you have made which may be shown to be negligent

 - Slander, libel or defamation made in the practice of your profession

 - The infringement of others’ intellectual property rights – with the exception of patents and trade secrets